 - Compliance with Georgia State Minimum Standard Energy Code (International Energy Conservation Code with Georgia State Supplements and Amendments) in effect at the time of permit issuance.
-Proof of compliance must be submitted prior to release of 8609s. - Bathroom fans.
+Proof of compliance must be submitted prior to release of the 8609s (for Tax Credit projects) or within a 120 days of project completion. - Bathroom fans.
 Comply with Energy Star specifications for sound level and minimum efficiency based on CFM size.
-Either fans must be wired with a light and equipped with a humidistat OR a timer that ensures that the fan operates for a minimum of 10 minutes once the light has been switched off. - Lighting.
+Either fans must be wired with a light and equipped with a humidistat OR a timer that ensures that the fan operates for a minimum of 10 minutes once the light has been switched off.

+- Lighting.
 Install fluorescent or LED lights for at least 80% (by fixture count) of the required lighting.
 Required lighting includes kitchens, dining rooms, living/family rooms, bathrooms, hallways, stairways, entrances/foyers, bedrooms, garages, utility rooms, and outdoor fixtures mounted on the building. - Plumbing fixtures.
 In all units: shower heads < 2.0 gpm, bathroom faucets < 1.5 gpm, kitchen faucets < 2.0 gpm, toilets ≤ 1.28 gpf. - Low VOC wall and floor finishes.
-Maximum VOC levels of 50 grams/liter for wall and 100 grams/liter for floor finishes.

-- Water heaters.
+Maximum VOC levels of 50 grams/liter for wall and 100 grams/liter for floor finishes. - Water heaters.
 Comply with Energy Star Qualified Homes Version 3 National Program Requirements for Efficiency Factor. - Energy Star appliance.
 (Refrigerators, dishwashers, laundry machines) provided by owners in units and community laundries.